Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/preface/java_preparation.rst

 ================================================================
 Now, we will introduce several commonly used shortcuts that are very useful in Terminal.

-1. **Up and Down Arrow Keys:** Pressing “↑” (the Up key) will go backwards through the command history and pressing “↓” (the Down Key) will go forwards through the command history.
+1. **Up and Down Arrow Keys:** Pressing "↑" (the Up key) will go backwards through the command history and pressing "↓" (the Down Key) will go forwards through the command history.

 2. **Tab Key:** The Tab key can automatically complete the command/path you want to type.
 When there is only one eligible option, the command/path will be completely typed as soon as you press the Tab key even you only type one character of the command/path.

-As shown below, under the '~' directory, you enter the Documents directory with the “cd” command.
-After typing “cd D”, pressing the Tab key (there is no response), pressing the Tab key again then all the files/folders that begin with “D” will be listed.
-Continue to type the letters "oc" and then pressing the Tab key, the “Documents” is typed automatically.
+As shown below, under the '~' directory, you enter the Documents directory with the "cd" command.
+After typing "cd D", pressing the Tab key (there is no response), pressing the Tab key again then all the files/folders that begin with "D" will be listed.
+Continue to type the letters "oc" and then pressing the Tab key, the "Documents" is typed automatically.

 .. image:: ../_static/p00-imgs/chapter00-06.png